 How fostering with Capstone can help support children with depression

 As a fostering agency, our primary goal is focussing on creating better outcomes for young people.
 Finding solutions to achieve better outcomes includes identifying ways to best combat the risk of mental health problems.
-That’s why we’ve developed our Multidisciplinary Assessment & Treatment service (MATs).
+That’s why we’ve developed our Multi-disciplinary Assessment Treatment & Therapy service (MATTs).

-MATs is a way for a foster child who needs help in resolving mental health problems to access the help by being placed in a home that is supported by a clinical therapeutic team.
+MATTs is a way for a foster child who needs help in resolving mental health problems to access the help by being placed in a home that is supported by a clinical therapeutic team.
 The fostering parents are trained in therapeutic fostering, have extensive support and training to enhance their skills.
-This allows for direct therapeutic input for children on their foster placement – making MATs a highly successful programme.
-Learn more about how our Multidisciplinary Assessment & Treatment service (MATs) can help foster children with depression.
+This allows for direct therapeutic input for children on their foster placement – making MATTs a highly successful programme.
+Learn more about how our Multi-disciplinary Assessment Treatment & Therapy service (MATTs) can help foster children with depression.

 As a foster carer with Capstone Foster Care, you will be provided with 24 hour support from a member of our expert team.
 This means that you’re never on your own – and supporting a child with depression is made easier with help from our supportive staff.
 For more information on mental health in foster children, contact us today for expert advice and support.